Back

 Notion resembles an online pocket-book

-This web application design is worth the hype due to high customization capabilities and multi-purposeness.
-Design concept looks neat and plain, but you don’t want another one.
-See, it supports flexible UX that remains the focus of attention here.
+This web application design is worthy of hype due to high customization capabilities and multi-purposeness.
+The design concept looks neat and plain.
+It supports flexible UX that remains the focus of attention here.

 #4.
 Fintech — E-wallet